kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.9.4 - 2013/12/16 =
+* Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.
+* Tweak - Upgraded dashboard switch and slider to Vector based display that shows when WordPress version 3.8.0 is activated.
+* Tweak - Upgraded all plugin .jpg icons and images to Vector based display for full compatibility with new WordPress version.
+* Tweak - Yellow sidebar on Pro Versions Menus dose not show in Mobile screens to optimize screen space.
+* Tweak - Tested 100% compatible with WP 3.8.0
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 1.0.9.3 - 2013/11/20 =
 * Fix - add filter to 'single_add_to_cart_text' for hide Add to Cart button for Child Products in Grouped Product when Hide Add to Cart Rule is ON.
 * Fix - add action to 'woocommerce_before_template_part' and 'woocommerce_after_template_part' for hide Child Products Quantity selector in Grouped Product when Hide Add to Cart is ON.